 Water bottles are no longer a requirement.
 Our water fountains are open and available to students.
 If a student wishes to bring a water to school, it must be reusable.
 It no longer needs to be clear.
 Any clear or a metal bottle will be allowed.
 The flimsy recyclable water bottles are not allowed.
 The athletic squeeze water bottles are not allowed.
-All water bottles must have a closed top.
 Only water is allowed in the water bottle.
-No other liquid is allowed (i.e juice, soda, lemonade, coffee or Gatorade.)
+No juice, soda, lemonade, coffee or Gatorade.
 Put your child's name on their bottle.